laggykiller/MoticDownloader/README.md

 _(Side note: Be considerate, try to avoid downloading too many images at once, as well as avoiding to download at low zoom level)_

+## Can I run this on MacOS?
+Although there is no release for MacOS, you can still run / compile the .py file on MacOS.
+See below for instructions.

 ### Program crashed when downloading high resolution image
 You probably ran out of RAM.
 Try to download with option '\[1] Rough trim only', as fine trim requires more RAM.